angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/04-ptt.md

 Brainstorm is one of the most powerful tools in enabling a change in tempo of how fast you execute a pile.
-Assuming you have the cards in hand, you are able to access the Oracle much quicker than you normally might which can be very advantageous against certain decks, especially if they suddenly go _shields down_ in terms of presenting removal or other similar punishers to an imperfect pile.
+Assuming you have the cards in hand, you are able to access the oracle much quicker than you normally might which can be very advantageous against certain decks, especially if they suddenly go _shields down_ in terms of presenting removal or other similar punishers to an imperfect pile.